-Freeze time as you look out over the vast ice formations of the Ice Sheet and hear the sound of ice cracking and perhaps breaking off if you witness the calving of the Russel Glacier.
+Let time stand still as you gaze out over the vast ice formations of the Ice Sheet and hear the sound of ice breaking off as the Russel Glacier calves.

 (Contact us for price from Copenhagen)